Swiss cheeses and dairy products: Cheeses

 Cheese is a food of high nutritional value, composed of proteins, lipids, water and mineral salts, made from cow's milk (cattle), sheep's milk or goat's milk, to which has been added lactic ferments or rennet.
 In Switzerland, over 475 varieties of cheese are produced, in a wide variety of flavors, textures, and forms.
 Cow's milk is used in about 99 percent of the cheeses Switzerland produces.
 The remaining share is made up of sheep milk and goat milk.

 Cheese is considered to be part of Switzerland's national heritage.
 It has become, together with chocolate, an archetypal Swiss food product.
 Swiss cheeses are known around the world for their flavour and authenticity.
 The export of these cheeses, some 40% of production in 2019, is also economically important for Switzerland.
 Each year, the Swiss themselves consume at least 22 kg of the dairy product per capita.

 The best known Swiss cheeses are of the class known as Swiss-type cheeses, also known as Alpine cheeses, a group of hard or semi-hard cheeses with a distinct character.
 These notably include Emmental, Gruyère, Appenzeller and Sbrinz (the hardest), among many others.
 These are traditionally made in large rounds or "wheels" with a hard rind, to provide longevity to the shelf-life.
 They were also robust enough for transportation.
 Gruyère and Emmental are sometimes referred to as the "kings of cheeses".

 Among notable hard but softer cheeses are Vacherin Fribourgeois and Raclette.
 A large number of other cheeses, called Mutschli are also made throughout Switzerland.
 In the same category is the Formaggella.

 Soft cheeses notably include Vacherin Mont d'Or.
 Numerous local variants of Tommes are also made in western Switzerland.

-Sérac or Ziger is the most notable example of fresh cheese.
+Ziger or Sérac is the most notable example of fresh cheese.
 It is the by-product of the manufacture of cooked pressed cheeses, such as Gruyère or Emmental.
 It was also a staple food for mountain dwellers.
 Goat milk is often used for fresh cheeses, especially in southern Switzerland.
 Quark cheese is also very popular in Switzerland.

 Cheese is commonly used in Swiss cuisine.
 Fondue and Raclette, which are melted cheese dishes, have become among the most popular dishes in the country.

 Other dairy products

 Dairy products other than cheese are consumed on a daily basis in Switzerland.
-Swiss cusine has integrated butter and cream as basic ingredients of many specialties.
+Swiss cuisine has integrated butter and cream as basic ingredients of many specialties.
 For breakfast, most Swiss enjoy buttered toasts with jam, and Muesli with either milk or yogurt.
 The Butterzopf is also one of the most popular breads in Switzerland.

 Gruyère cream is a specific dairy product from the region of Gruyères.
 It is a type of double cream, and it is often served with meringues.

 Milk has also become a major ingredient in the Swiss chocolate industry, since the invention of milk chocolate by Daniel Peter.